aka-lowe/Hierarchical-Taskset-Generator/README.md

 # Hierarchical Taskset Generator

 A tool for generating synthetic tasksets for hierarchical scheduling systems with multiple cores, components, and tasks (both periodic and sporadic) using EDF (Earliest Deadline First) and RM (Rate Monotonic) scheduling algorithms.
+This implementation adapts some of the logic from https://github.com/porya-gohary/real-time-task-generators

 ## TODO List
 1. Implement setup.py to make importable as a package